 Are your math skills sharp?
-Do you love science and history?
-Work one-on-one and in small groups on numeracy and math comprehension with students of all ages.
-Assist secondary school students with home economics assignments.
+Do you love science, geography and world history?
+Work in Tanzanian classrooms and in small groups on numeracy and math comprehension with students of all ages.
+Assist elementary and secondary school students with homework assignments.

 “I’ve never met happier, more welcoming people.
 The children run up to us, hold our hands and walk wherever we’re going.
 People invite us for tea and generously share what little food they have.”